mitchmania/mitchmania.github.io/_posts/2015-09-18-does-ansible-round.md

 author: Mitchell Artin
 tags: ansible programming
 category: blog
+excerpt: Ansible collects facts about machines it connects to by default.
+One of them when connecting to a RedHat 6.6 box is "ansible_distribution_version"
 ---
 Ansible collects facts about machines it connects to by default.
 One of them when connecting to a RedHat 6.6 box is: